Pourmehrab/realtime-intersection-optimizer-RIO/README.md

 ## Installation

-Using Python 3.6, first run
-    pip install --user pipenv
+### Anaconda

+1. If needed, download and setup [Anaconda](https://docs.anaconda.com/anaconda/install/)
-then in the base directory of this repository, run
+2. In the base directory of this repository, do `conda env create -f RIO.yml`
-    pipenv install

-Pipenv will create a virtualenv that can be activated by `pipenv shell` containing the dependencies needed to run this code.
+This will create a conda env that can be activated with `source activate RIO`.
+All dependencies needed to run the code will be installed.

 ## Documentation